Amulya-999/vsdsquadron-mini-internship/README.md

 ### Task is to identify various RISC-V instruction type and exact 32-bit instruction code in instruction type format for few RISC-V instructions

-#### WHAT IS RISC-V
+#### WHAT IS RISC-V ?

 ![RISCV](https://github.com/Amulya-999/vsdsquadron-mini-internship/assets/170462957/edbd60ad-1bf8-4b08-9a05-68414ff0a26e)

 1 .
-RISC-V stands for reduced instruction set computing fifth generation  2 . it is a open source instruction set
+RISC-V stands for reduced instruction set computing fifth generation.<br>
+2 .
+It is a open source instruction set architecture used to develop custom processors for variety of applications.<br>
+3 .
+The customization of RISC-V allows chip designers to create processors for specific tasks like low-power applications or high performance computing instead of one-size-fits-all approach.<br>
+4 .
+RISC-V has steamlined instruction set making it easier to learn,develop and more efficient in terms of power consumption and performance.<br>